RhodiumToad/pllua-ng/doc/pllua.md

     One integer value must be given for each dimension of the array.
     The table is indexed accordingly to populate the new array.

+  + `arraytype(table)`

+    Constructs a one-dimensional array assuming the largest integer index in the table as the array size.
+(Use the above form for multi-dimensional arrays or for precise control over the size when trailing nulls are allowed.)

   + `rangetype()`